 Unlike in the United States, tipping taxi drivers or restaurant or hotel staff isn’t expected but it is always highly appreciated.
 In many upmarket lodging and eating establishments, a 10-percent service charge is added automatically.
 In some big-city pubs frequented by Westerners, you may see a tip jar on the bar, but no one will drop hints that you should put some cash in it.
 Of course, there’s nothing stopping you from rewarding someone you feel has really gone above and beyond.
 A small tip can bring a big smile!

 Taxi fares are almost always calculated according to the meter.
 The only real exception is travel in certain remote areas where you might need to negotiate with the driver or where the local government has set fixed fares for journeys from A to B. Don’t expect drivers in such places to speak English or for the list of fixed fares to be available in English, however.
-This is another reason why hiring an experienced driver-guide for your Taiwan tour can make a lot of sense.
+This is another reason why hiring an experienced driver-guide for your private tour of Taiwan can make a lot of sense.

 Whether you wish to tip your Taiwan travel guide is entirely up to you.
 We at Life of Taiwan believe we have recruited the best licensed guides on the island.
 We’ve been able to engage and retain these elite guides due to a very strong alignment in values and by perfectly matching our clients with individual guides’ strengths and interests.